aidvan16/NFM-RAR-Progression-Mode/README.md

 ```
 ## NOTE

-This was a special project for me, being a big fan of this game, but always being too scared to try it due to
-the fear of viruses, to now getting the chance to playing and then making something as crazy as this game.
+This was a special project for me, being a big fan of this game, to now getting the chance to playing and then making something as crazy as this game.

 I hope you have a fun time playing it as much as I had creating it :)